February 19, 2017

 What are apple growers saying?

-The BC Fruit Growers' Association has asked for a moratorium on the review of the GM apple.
+The BC Fruit Growers' Association had asked for a moratorium on the GM apple.

 In 2001, BC apple growers stopped the GM apple from being field tested in Canada.
 The federal government agricultural station in Summerland in the Okanagan valley, an important fruit growing area, was preparing to start field trials but BC growers who were concerned about contamination stopped these field trials from happening.
 As a consequence, the company has tested all their apple trees in the U.S.